In January 1997 after an inspiring and eye opening trip to a leading film festival, Jeff Friday asked himself three transformative questions:

-As “the nation’s largest gathering of Black film and television enthusiasts” the ABFF attracts a broad audience of celebrity talent, emerging artists, upscale consumers and industry stakeholders.
-Historically, 7,000 to 10,000 people have traveled to Miami Beach each year for the event.
-The festival opens with the debut of an upcoming Hollywood release followed by a robust lineup of Hollywood premieres, independent film screenings, master classes, panels, celebrity talks, live entertainment, and a variety of networking and hospitality events.
+As “the world’s largest community of Black film and TV enthusiasts,” the ABFF attracts a broad audience of celebrity talent, emerging artists, upscale consumers and industry stakeholders.
+The festival opens with the debut of an upcoming Hollywood release followed by a robust lineup of studio and network previews, independent films, master classes, panels, celebrity talks, live entertainment, and a variety of networking and hospitality events.

 The ABFF program is designed to incorporate the following initiatives:

 Programs designed to encourage and assist with career development.

 Exhibition platform where a cross section of content creators can share their work.

 Numerous networking opportunities to connect and share resources.

 Up-and-coming creative and industry professionals meet and stay connected, building strong ties within and beyond the Hollywood community.